Logius-standaarden/API-Design-Rules/DesignRules.md

                </tr>
             </tbody>
          </table>
-         <p>In addition to the above listed HTTP security headers, web- and browser-based applications SHOULD apply Subresource Integrity [SRI](https://www.w3.org/TR/SRI/).
+         <p>In addition to the above listed HTTP security headers, web- and browser-based applications SHOULD apply Subresource Integrity <a href="https://www.w3.org/TR/SRI/">SRI</a>.
 When using third-party hosted contents, e.g. using a Content Delivery Network, this is even more relevant.
 While this is primarily a client implementation concern, it may affect the API when it is not strictly segregated or for example when shared supporting libraries are offered.
       </dd>
       <dt>Implications</dt>
       <dd>
+         This rule can be tested automatically and an example of the test is included in the automatic tests on <a href="https://developer.overheid.nl/">developer.overheid.nl</a>.
+The specific tests are published in the [[ADR-Validator]] repository.
       </dd>
       <dt>How to test</dt>
       <dd>